riverrun/openmaize/README.md

 ## Use

 Before you use Openmaize, you need to make sure that your user model is configured correctly.
-See the documentation for Openmaize.Signup for details.
+See the documentation for Openmaize.DB for details.

 You then need to configure Openmaize.
 For more information, see the documentation for the Openmaize.Config module.